 How does BWA change rates?

-On Tuesday April 6, 2021 the BWA Board adopted Resolution 2021-01.
-The Resolution includes an increase in wastewater rates of 6.5% as recommended in the recently completed Water & Wastewater Rate Study.
-The increase in wastewater rates is necessary to provide adequate funding for the Authority's future wastewater operations and collection system upgrades.
+BWA establishes water and wastewater rates by resolution.
+On Tuesday May 3, 2022 the BWA Board adopted Resolution 2022-02.
+The Resolution establishes the winter quarter average billing methodology and associated wastewater rates which will result in an overall increase in wastewater revenues as contemplated in the Water & Wastewater Rate Study completed in 2020.
+The increase in wastewater revenues is necessary to provide adequate funding for the Authority's future wastewater operations and collection system upgrades.

 Will my rates change in the future?